evmos/docs/docs/protocol/index.md

 - `StateDB` interface for state updates and queries
 - [JSON-RPC](../develop/api/ethereum-json-rpc) client for interacting with the EVM

-Most components are implemented in the [evm module](./modules/evm/index.md).
+Most components are implemented in the [EVM module](./modules/evm/index.md).
 To archive a seamless developer UX, however, some of the components are implemented outside of the module.